-The Authority's employees may defer a portion of their compensation under an Authority sponsored Deferred Compensation Plan, administered by ICMA, created in accordance with Internal Revenue Code Section 457.
-Under this plan, participants are not taxed on the deferred portion of their compensation until distributed to them; distributions may be made only at termination, retirement, death or in an emergency as defined by the Plan.
+The Authority's employees may defer a portion of their compensation under an Authority sponsored Deferred Compensation Plan, administered by Ameritas, created in accordance with Internal Revenue Code Section 457.
+Under this plan, participants are not taxed on the deferred portion of their compensation until distributed to them; distributions may be made only at termination, retirement, death, or in an emergency as defined by the plan.
+Employees also have the option make contributions to a 457 Roth plan.
+With this plan, they will pay taxes upfront when contributions are made to the plan and will have the benefit of tax-free withdrawals when the time comes.